-The ABWF and the Custer Gallatin National Forest began this educational program that promotes minimizing impacts & Leave No Trace ethics in 2017 to address the extreme impacts starting to be seen at some of our most popular backcountry sites in the A-B Wilderness.
+The ABWF and the Custer Gallatin National Forest began this educational program that promotes minimizing impacts & Leave No Trace ethics in 2017 to address the severe impacts being seen more and more at popular backcountry sites in the A-B Wilderness.

-You may know some of these places which are being “loved to death”– the ever popular Cooke City to East Rosebud route (the so-called “Beaten Path”); the trail to Pine Creek Falls and Lake; the heavily-impacted area around Mystic Lake; the busy Froze-to-Death alpine route up to Granite Peak; and the uber-popular Lake Fork trail.
+You may know some of these places being “loved to death”– the ever popular Cooke City to East Rosebud route (the so-called “Beaten Path”); the busy trail to Pine Creek Falls and Lake; the heavily-impacted area around Mystic Lake; the fragile Froze-to-Death route up to Granite Peak…

-These critically impacted destinations are places where wilderness users beat down user trails and campsites, and build massive fires far too close to lakeshores.
-They are places where human waste doesn’t get buried properly, and used toilet paper gets left for others to have to pack out.
-They are campsites that breed bear problems and safety concerns because users don’t hang their food away from critters.
-They are day trails where dogs have pooped everywhere.
+There are places where wilderness users have beaten down user trails and campsites, or built massive campfire rings far too close to lakeshores.
+Places where human waste doesn’t get buried properly, and used toilet paper gets left for others to pack out.
+Campsites that invite critter problems and safety concerns because users don’t hang their food away from wildlife.
+Day-trails where dogs have left poop everywhere.

 With our presence at trailheads and on trail, we plan to provide:

 - information, maps, and conditions about your trip into the backcountry